I've had quite a few questions about the information on ClothingPatterns101.com, how to access information, where to start, etc.

 In the instructions on this site, I use a commercial fitting pattern to create the block simply because drafting from measurements is a rather complex job, and I wanted to keep it simple.
 With a fitting pattern that you buy in your size (or as close a possible), you'll have to do a lot of fit adjustments (because the commercial pattern is designed for a "perfect" body, and not many of us have that!).
 But you won't have to do a lot of math or follow complicated instructions for drafting (which can be overwhelming if you've never done it before).

-Drafting from measurements, while it can seem complicated and time-consuming, should result in a better fit - although you'll still need to make adjustments and alterations.
-Your first draft will almost never be perfect, but it will fit better than the commercial pattern.
+Drafting from measurements can be complicated and time-consuming, but theoretically should result in a better fit.
+However, you'll still need to make fit adjustments and alterations.
+Your first draft will virtually never be perfect, and you'll still go through the whole fitting process.

 9. What if I don't want to draft a whole pattern?
 Can I just alter a pattern I buy and just change the sleeve, neckline, or other design detail?